Signed in as:

 Ironically, if you are lonely, you’re

-not alone.
-People the world over are experiencing an epidemic of loneliness.
 In the US, one in five of us reports feeling lonely, and almost half of seniors are lonely on a regular basis.
-Loneliness hurts, and it can lead to depression, addiction, physical problems, and

 How to Better Understand